chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 > **Note**: You may encounter permissions errors relating to the `selfsigned.pem` and `selfsigned-key.pem` files after running this command.
 In these cases, you can update their permissions by running `sudo chmod 644 *.pem`.

-## Test connections to the Nginx service with `curl`
+## Test connections to the nginx service with `curl`

-At this point, if you tried to use `curl` to access the running Nginx container, the command will fail because `curl` disallows insecure connections by default.
+At this point, if you tried to use `curl` to access the running nginx container, the command will fail because `curl` disallows insecure connections by default.

 ```sh
 curl https://localhost:8443